By Dr. Priya Nair, Health Technology Reviewer

 Moving away from traditional soldering techniques is more than a whim; it reflects evolving technological practices driven by notable companies.
 Here are a few tangible examples demonstrating the real-world adoption of solder-free assembly.

 The impact is not limited to tech behemoths.
-Axiom Microelectronics has taken a bold stance in the solder-free domain.
-The company offers innovative solutions that promise longer product lifespans—a strategic asset in a world increasingly conditioned to expect durability and sustainability from technology.
+Axiom Microelectronics has taken a bold stance in the solder-free domain, offering innovative solutions that promise longer product lifespans—a strategic asset in a world increasingly conditioned to expect durability and sustainability from technology.
+Moreover, a report from IPC highlights that approximately 28% of manufacturers in the electronics sector are already embracing alternatives to soldering, emphasizing that this is not a transient trend but a fundamental transformation in manufacturing practices, as seen in the SELECT trial that reveals advancements in GLP-1 medications.

 Top Tools and Solutions